Advisor: Matt Auger

 Advisor: Alex Schervish

 The Oliver Ames Rugby Football Club was founded in March of 2015 with a focus on teaching new players the rules, strategies, and values in the game of rugby.
 The club ended its season with 22 registered members and a record of 1-2.
 The team travelled to Marshfield and hosted Hanover during the course of the season, and branched out throughout the rugby community in Massachusetts to gain support for the program.
-The team has been involved with multiple fundraisers in order to be a self-sustaining program during the spring season.
-Although the season ended with a limited number of scheduled games, the team looks forward to a busy and successful 2016 campaign.
-There are multiple opportunities for the players to continue to play throughout the summer, and into the fall if choose to.
+The team has been involved with multiple 2017 fundraisers in order to be a self-sustaining program during the coming spring seasons.
+Although the season ended with a limited number of players, the team looks forward to a busy and successful 2018 campaign.
+There are currently three assistant coaches, two of which have played for the Bermuda and United States national squads.
+We look forward to a great 2018 school year, and we can’t wait to keep the tradition alive!

 School on Wheels